thradams/cake/README.md

 # IDE

-Cake now ships with its own IDE: a lightweight, editor built directly on top of the compiler, with no external dependencies.

-It includes a file/folder browser, a tabbed multi-document editor with undo/redo, find and replace, go-to-line, and one-key compilation with results shown in an Output window you can jump from straight to the error line.
-Compiler options, diagnostics, and themes (classic, dark, white) are all configurable from within the IDE itself.

-Markdown is also a supported file type, with its own syntax highlighting and clickable links between documents.
-This makes the IDE a natural place to write documentation, specifications, and other project docs alongside the code.
+The Cake IDE was developed with the help of AI tools.
+It has now been adopted as part of the Cake project and will be maintained alongside the rest of the codebase.
+Over time, the IDE code will be reviewed, refined, and gradually humanized as the project evolves.

-The IDE runs natively on Windows, macOS, and Linux.
+The IDE works in macOS, Windows and Linux.

-It was built to make working on the compiler itself more productive: writing code, checking that it is correct, and analyzing its output all happen in one place, without switching tools.
-It also gives users a feeling of a complete, self-contained package.

 ![Alt text](cakeide.png)